 The official website for Saint Clair County: www.stclairco.com/

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Moody.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Moody
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Moody

 Our distance measurements begin at a specific point in Moody.
 The point that we are using is located at these GPS coordinates - Latitude: 33.5985, Longitude: -86.4971 [Map].
 In this case, the coordinates for Moody have been provided by the Geographic Names Information System (GNIS).